jsmuchmore/MovieSuccess/README.md

 The second movie aspect that needed updating was the awards and nominations.
 This came as a string, take Toy Story 3 for example: "Won 2 Oscars.
 Another 59 wins & 91 nominations."
 We decided to generate a single value that represented all awards and nominations together.
 The function extract_awards() pulls the numbers from each movie's awards string and sums them together then pushes to a list called number_awards.
 So the row in number_awards that corresponds to Toy Story 3 would have the value 152.
 Now, all of the data is represented in lists corresponding to the movie aspect and correclty formatted for use in visualizations.

 ### Visualizations

+The visualizations were created using Plotly.

+The first chart is a simple bar graph with each bar representing a rating from a different source, grouped for each movie.
+The x-axis contains the title of the movie, the y-axis displays the rating value .There was some simple scaling to get IMDB ratings out of 100 to match the others.

+The second visualization is a "bubble" chart used to display financial information for the selected movies.
+The chart is essentially a scatter plot depicting Return on Investment.
+On the y-axis is Revenue, x-axis has Budget and the points or "bubbles" sizes correspond to the average of the viewer ratings from all three sources.
+Additionally, a mouse hover can be used to see the exact value for a bubble.

+The most interesting visualization is a 3d scatter plot that combines all three factors of success.
+Each axis contains a factor: ROI, Viewer Rating and Awards & Nomations.
+So the most successful movies would be in the highest closest corner-- the highest values for all three factors.
+With a click and drag the graph can be rotated, and again hover shows exact values for each factor.